 \subsection{Modeling the bidding price}

-We assume the second-price auction in which the bidder with the highest bidding price becomes the winner of the auction and pays the second-highest price.
-PUEs should rationally tender to minimize the IID distance of their local model because paying their original valuation of each PUE is basically a dominant strategy.
-PUEs set the valuation as the expected decrement of IID distance when they train the models of neighboring PUEs with their local data.
-Based on \eqref{eq:improvement_dif_eff}, we can formulate the valuation of the model $m$ for the PUE $i$ by the decrement of IID distance as follows:
+We assume a second-price auction in which the bidder with the highest bidding price becomes the winner and pays the second-highest price.
+PUEs should rationally minimize the IID distance of their local model because paying the original valuation of each PUE is a dominant strategy.
+PUEs set the valuation as the expected variance of IID distance when training the models of neighboring PUEs with their local data.
+Based on \eqref{eq:improvement_dif_eff}, we can formulate the valuation of model $m$ for PUE $i$ using the variance of IID distance as follows: